Buying a vacation home is out. Trading homes is in.

 - Our thought bubble: "The Holiday," anyone?

-- The platform, which includes listings in Chicago, has more than 2,500 homes in over 50 cities across North America and will debut in major overseas cities such as London and Berlin this year.
+- The platform, which includes listings in Denver, has more than 2,500 homes in over 50 cities across North America and will debut in major overseas cities such as London and Berlin later this year.

-The big picture: Nationwide, demand for second homes is down more than half from pre-pandemic levels, fueled by high costs, a cooling short-term rental market and a pullback in remote work, per a new Redfin report.
+The big picture: Across the country, demand for second homes is down more than half from pre-pandemic levels, fueled by high costs, a cooling short-term rental market and a pullback in remote work, per a new Redfin report.